fraudguard-io/scripts/linux-firewall-integration/ufw/Sync from FraudGuard.io blacklist API to ufw/readme.md

    Install `jq` if it’s not installed on your system.

 2. **FraudGuard.io Credentials**:
-   - Obtain your FraudGuard.io username and password from the [FraudGuard.io website](https://fraudguard.io).
+   - Obtain your FraudGuard.io API key username and password, which are different from your web application credentials.

 3. **UFW**:
    - Ensure UFW is installed and active on your server.